JoeyTheAsian/Just-Force/README.md

 <b> 2:38 pm 3/11/2016: Connor Cummings</b>
 <ul><li>fixed code for Exit buttons.
 Exit buttons on start and pause menu now exit program</li></ul>

-<b> 3:34 pm 3/11/2016: Anthony Olivares</b>
+<b> 3:52 pm 3/11/2016: Anthony Olivares</b>
 <ul><li>added code so that the map editor creates a 2d string array version of the map that contains texture names in the same locations as the textures are stored.
-This array is read from to create the file that is saved by it.</li></ul>
+This array is read from to create the file that is saved by it.</li>
+<li>The load map button has also had its method altered to function this way - it reads in the strings from the .dat file, puts them back into the string array, and then loads the bitmaps with those names and puts them in the editor's map.</li></ul>